spatialos/gdk-for-unity/docs/content/testing/writing-a-new-test.md

 `Improbable.Gdk.Legacy.EditmodeTests`.

-Hit the "Apply" button.
+Hit the `Apply` button.

-Check the "Test Assemblies" checkbox.
+Check the `Test Assemblies` checkbox.

 If you're writing Editmode tests:
-- Uncheck the "Any Platform" checkbox.
+- Uncheck the `Any Platform` checkbox.
-- Scroll to the bottom, and press the "Deselect All" button.
+- Scroll to the bottom, and press the `Deselect All` button.
-- Check the "Editor" checkbox only.
+- Check the `Editor` checkbox only.
-- Hit the "Apply" button again.
+- Hit the `Apply` button again.

 In the references list, add the reference to the module you are testing (in this case, `Improbable.Gdk.Legacy`).

-Hit the "Apply button" again.
+Hit the `Apply button` again.

 ### Adding the entities package references to test assemblies

 You need to edit the `.asmdef` file manually to add references to the Entities preview package assemblies.

-Right click the assembly definition file, and press the "show in explorer" action.
+Right click the assembly definition file, and press the `show in explorer` action.

 Open in your favourite text editor.